mondrag3/bh_analysis/README.md

 ### reweigh
 * Purpose: Reweighting of BlackHat ntuples.
 * Output: A root ntuple with only new weights.
-* Usage example: `./bin/reweigh --bh=born_bh.root -o bort_weights.root`
+* Usage example: `./bin/reweigh --bh=born_bh.root -c weights.xml -o bort_weights.root`
-* Not yet implemented: arguments for selecting scales
+* XML config file: Provides new weights definitions; check the `config` directory for examples.

 ### hist_foo
 * Purpose: This this the analysis program.
 It produces plots for different weights.